Today, on GiveNOLA Day, please support the largest effort ever to house the homeless in New Orleans

 Then the coronavirus hit New Orleans.
 Mr. Anderson started to hear that diabetics like him often have trouble recovering from the virus.
 As he slept on his pile of cardboard outside the main library, he tried to take his mind off of that frightening possibility.
 “I’d lie there and I’d look up at the stars and I’d talk to God,” he said.
 “I’d say, ‘Please don’t let this virus get me.’”

-Since the pandemic began, UNITY has raised concerns that the virus could spread quickly in the city’s homeless camps and that it could take a toll on those whose immune systems had been weakened by life on the streets.
+Since the pandemic began, UNITY has raised concerns that the virus could take a toll on those whose immune systems had been weakened by life on the streets.
 A national study found that, because of poor health and chronic medical conditions, homeless people are nearly three times as likely to die from the coronavirus as the general population.
 On the street, homeless people have scarce access to sanitation, and soap and water, leaving them unable to check the spread of the virus.

 The next step for Mr. Anderson is Permanent Supportive Housing.
 Because he is unable to adequately take care of himself, we aim to provide him with an affordable apartment with a case manager who comes frequently to check on him, taking him to doctor’s appointments and making sure he has everything he needs.

-He is one of hundreds of people whom UNITY and our partners at the city and state have moved off the street into hotels and apartments since the pandemic began.
-Our goal — one that we have been working on relentlessly since the Mayor’s stay-at-home order began — is to get every homeless person off the street.
+He is one of over 500 homeless people whom UNITY and our partners at the city and state are moving off the street into hotels and apartments since the pandemic began.
+This is the largest effort ever to house the homeless in the New Orleans area.
+Our goal – one that we have been working on relentlessly since the pandemic began – is to get every homeless person off the street and into permanent housing, while preventing new homelessness.

 Sometimes, as he laid on his cardboard bed outside the library, Mr. Anderson would dream about the food he was going to cook, once he got his own kitchen again.
 But he wasn’t sure when that day would come.

 Since UNITY gave him a motel room, Mr. Anderson said he has felt happier than he has in a long time.
-He has spent the past few nights sleeping peacefully in his own room, safe from the virus.
-By the end of the month, we hope to give him a key to an apartment that will be linked to supportive services.
-His mind is already ready, he said: For the past two days, his dreams have been filled with visions of pots, bubbling on his own stove.
+He has spent the past month sleeping peacefully in his own room, safe from the virus.
+Soon we will give him a key to an apartment that will be linked to supportive services.
+His mind is already ready, he said: since being in the hotel, his dreams have been filled with visions of pots, bubbling on his own stove.

 Thank you so very much for your compassion and kindness.